-The Energy Institute welcomed its first class in 2013; it is currently located in a temporary facility at the former Dodson Elementary, but its eventual home will be a state-of-the-art new campus in southwest Houston.
+The Energy Institute welcomed its first class in 2013.
 The Energy Institute is a unique magnet program, as it is the first high school in the country to focus on preparing students for careers in the energy industry.
 The school is committed to providing students with up-to-date technology, a learning environment that imitates the industry to a degree, and exposure to the industry through field trips and other opportunities.

 As a magnet school within HISD, the Energy Institute has no religious affiliation.
 Students’ religious convictions do not factor into admissions, and the curriculum does not include theological material.
 While there is no institutionalized prayer in the school, there is a daily minute of silence during which students may choose to pray.
 Additionally, absences due to religious holidays do not count against a student’s record, though the student is still responsible for make-up work.

-The planned Energy Institute campus will be designed to look less like a school and more like a "hi-tech corporate environment" out of Silicon Valley, according to the HISD News Blog.
-Its 110,000 square feet will include workspaces for collaborative projects, an enclosed central courtyard, and outdoor learning facilities.
+The new Energy Institute campus was designed to look less like a school and more like a “hi-tech corporate environment” out of Silicon Valley, according to the HISD News Blog.
+Its 110,000 square feet include workspaces for collaborative projects, an enclosed central courtyard, and outdoor learning facilities.

-While a school visit is not required for admission, school visits are offered on several dates in November and December.
+While a school visit is not required for admission, school visits are offered on several dates throughout the fall.
 Parents and students may also want to take advantage of HISD events which showcase multiple magnet programs including the Energy Institute.

 In their studies at the Energy Institute, students are asked to focus on one of three subject areas: “Geosciences, Alternative Energy, [or] Offshore Technology.”
 These focus areas incorporate uniquely energy-focused classes such as [example], and the curriculum as a whole emphasizes energy and the energy industry.
 This energy focus encompasses an emphasis on project-based learning, which builds necessary career skills while also conveying content.